 Helpful Tips for Experience

 The Experience component of Experiential Learning focuses on what the student does in these opportunities.
-The two elements of Experience are:
+The four elements of Experience are:

 Authenticity